knonz/HPO_SPT_Code/HPO_SPT_ZOO/README.md

 ### Add a new argument to RL Baselines3 Zoo
 Please see [this](https://hackmd.io/@_BK2lUeVSI6hlsvNLM-iLQ/SJgLZGd9u).

-### Don't use the results of the eval, because they are generated with deterministic, which is hard to be affected by noisy critics.
+### Don't use the results of the eval, because they are generated with deterministic == True, which is hard to be affected by noisy critics.
 Use the results of the rollout/ep_rew_mean, which is sampled according to the distribution.